 Online courses are different from traditional lecture courses.
 They offer much more flexibility in completing assignments and learning material from sources other than traditional lectures.
 However, you will need to have good self-discipline in completing these tasks, especially in a timely manner.
 This is a four-unit course.
 This equates to four hours of work per week during a regular quarter.
 This does not include the extra personal study time needed in addition to those mandatory class hours that the State of California and De Anza College requires.
 If you are planning on mastering the material covered this quarter, you will need to make sure you 1.)
 Are engaged in the course at least 4-hours a week (not including study time); 2.)
 Login at least two different days during the week (to maximize your forum participation points); 3.)
-Prepare the exams using your notes from online learning tutorials, your completed activities, and your textbook readings.
+Prepare the exams using your class lecture notes, activities, the study guide and the sample exams provided.